The Enscape Custom Asset Library is an additional option for users who want to place their own custom assets into their projects.

 Asset Path Mismatch

-In a scenario where a project that contains previously generated assets is opened but the path has been subsequently changed, these assets may no longer render in Enscape (although their placeholder will appear in the CAD) until that path has been corrected, via either the [Configure] button or the Source Path button.
+In a scenario where a project that contains previously exported assets is opened but the path has been subsequently changed, these assets may no longer render in Enscape (although their placeholder will appear in the CAD) until that path has been corrected, via either the [Configure] button or the Source Path button.
 The following type of error message will be shown in such a case, which also allows you to decide which path to use.

 Asset Error Dialog